 Electric shocks and tingles

-Electric shocks or tingles are warning signs that something may be wrong with your home’s electrical wiring and could cause serious harm
+Electric shocks or tingles are warning signs of an electrical fault, which could cause serious harm or death if ignored

 Should I turn the power off at my property if I experience an electric shock?

 The switchboard enclosure that contains your property’s main electricity switch will most likely be metallic and should not be touched.
 The safest approach is to avoid touching any exposed metallic surface until our crew can carry out the necessary safety checks at your property.

 If there is a serious incident or death

 The incident areas or premises will be isolated and may be closed until the investigation has been completed and the area deemed safe and rectified by an electrical contractor.